asikmydeen/Sidekick-AI/TERMS_OF_SERVICE.md

-# Terms of Service for Dyad AI Chatbot
+# Terms of Service for Sidekick AI

 **Last Updated: December 5, 2024**

 ## 1. Acceptance of Terms

-By installing, accessing, or using the Dyad AI Chatbot Chrome extension ("the Extension"), you agree to be bound by these Terms of Service ("Terms").
+By installing, accessing, or using the Sidekick AI Chrome extension ("the Extension"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Extension.

 ---